arya-analytics/delta/docs/rfc/220517-cesium-segment-storage.md

 or removed from disk.

-Instead of writing a storage engine that can handle both metadata and segment data, Cesium proposes an alternative architecture that *extends* an existing key-value store.
-This store handles all metadata, and Cesium uses to index the location of Segments on disk.
+Instead of writing a storage engine that can handle both metadata and segment data, Cesium proposes an alternative location of Segments on disk.

 This approach drastically simplifies Cesium's implementation, allowing it to make use of well-written iteration APIs